tbegum17/DevOps-Core-Fundamental-Project/README.md

 # DevOps-Core-Fundamental-Project
-This is my DevOps Fundamental Project for QA Training Academy
+This is my DevOps Core Fundamental Project for QA Training Academy